mobisola-babatunde/MediTrack/README.md

 ### Lessons Learned:

 ### Future Plans
-1. **Adherence report generation for healthcare providers:** This feature is deferred to later iterations to maintain focus on the core needs.
+1. **Adherence report:** This feature is deferred to later iterations to maintain focus on the core needs.
 1. **Medication intake tracking:** While useful, this feature is not prioritized for the initial version.

 ### Contributing